 Rights of First Refusal on French Property

-How to obtain preferential rights on the future sale of land or property that may not be on the market.
+Securing preferential rights on the future sale of land or property that is not currently on the market.

 - Some land may be retained by a seller for, say, continued farming use;